hideyukiinada/transfer-learning/label_image.md

 Here are the things that happen:

-Open and read the image file to the buffer???
+* Add an operation to open and read the image file to the buffer
-Decode the data as png, gif, bmp or jpeg based on the file extention???
+* Decode the data as png, gif, bmp or jpeg based on the file extention
-Cast the uint8 data to float32 to prepare for the range conversion later Add one more dimension.
-1024x800x3 becomes 1x1024x800x3 Resize image 1x299x299x3 using bilinear option. (check to see if the doc says anything aboub bilinear, if not mention pillow or opencv's reference).
+* Cast the uint8 data to float32 to prepare for the range conversion later
+* Add one more dimension in axis 0.
+1024x800x3 becomes 1x1024x800x3
+* Resize image 1x299x299x3 to using bilinear interpolation.
-Normalize data.
-By default, shift the value from 0-255 to 0-1 Run the session to actually read the data and return in a numpy ndarray.
+* Normalize data.
+By default, shift the value from 0-255 to 0-1
+* Run the session to actually read the data and return in a numpy ndarray.

 ```
 def read_tensor_from_image_file(file_name,